vijaykrishnavanshi/til/mongo/install-mongo-in-a-docker-container.md

 Step 0: Download and Install Docker

-Docker is a freely available application that lets you install a fully-configured instance of Couchbase Server with a single command.
+Docker is a freely available application that lets you install a fully-configured instance of MongoDB with a single command.
 To set up Docker on your computer, go to the Docker [installation page](https://www.docker.com/get-docker) and follow the instructions.

 Step 1: Use Docker to Install Mongo 3.4